Campus Recreation

 Difficulty rating: 2

-• Notes: Over the course of the hike, hikers will enjoy easy ups and downs through sandy creek beds.
-Hikers will also enjoy the views of the wildflowers as they hike around the loop.
-This is a great option for beginners looking to enjoy what nature has to offer!
+Throughout the hike, hikers will enjoy easy ups and downs through sandy creek beds.
+Hikers will also enjoy the views of the wildflowers as they go around the loop.
+This is a great option for beginners looking to enjoy what nature has to offer.

 Black Mountain Trail